 Introduction

 Welcome to The Growing Tree Child Care Center.
 We are a full service child care facility built to service the greater New Glarus community.
 Our staff works with our families to provide the best care to assure your child’s safety and happiness.
-Our building has a comfortable home-like feeling for children, yet has the safety and appropriate development programming of a center.
+Our building has a comfortable home-like feeling for children yet has the safety and appropriate development programming of a center.

 Mission Statement